Please find an updates review for the house crowd here.

 What Is The House Crowd?

 The House Crowd (THC) is an online crowd funding website that allows everyday people like me and you to invest in property.
 In the simplest of terms, the house crowd gathers money from a range of people and invests these funds in actual physical property.
+This means that for people looking to sell within the market may want to look elsewhere, such as to firms similar to House Buyers of America, in order to do this.

 THC allows people with as little as £1,000 to invest in the property market.
 The houses are bought outright using funds collected form ‘the crowd’ (investors).
 Each investor is then considered an owner of the property and gets a share in any rents received by the house being let and any capital gains received when the property is sold.